-Regulation ME-4: Requirement of Audited Accounts
+Regulation ME R-4: Requirement of Audited Accounts

-In case of lending to Medium Enterprises, banks/DFIs shall obtain a copy of financial statements duly audited by a practicing Chartered Accountant, from the Medium Enterprise who is a limited company or where the exposure of a bank/DFI exceeds Rs 10 million, for analysis and record.
-The banks/DFIs may also accept a copy of financial statements duly audited by a practicing Cost and Management Accountant in case of a borrower other than a public company or a private company which is a subsidiary of a public company.
-However, banks/DFIs may waive the requirement of obtaining audited copy of financial statements when the exposure net of liquid assets does not exceed the limit of Rs 10 million.
+In case of lending to medium enterprises, banks & DFIs shall obtain a copy of financial statements duly audited by a practicing Chartered Accountant, from the medium enterprise who is a limited company or where the exposure of a bank/ DFI exceeds Rs 10 million, for analysis and record.
+Banks & DFIs may also accept a copy of financial statements duly audited by a practicing Cost and Management Accountant in case of a borrower other than a public company or a private company, which is a subsidiary of a public company.
+However, banks & DFIs may waive the requirement of obtaining audited copy of financial statements when the exposure net of liquid assets does not exceed the limit of Rs 10 million.

-Regulation ME-5: Classification and Provisioning For Assets Loans/Advances
+Regulation ME R-5: Classification and Provisioning for Assets Loans/ Advances